Marodan/home_server/README.md

 # home_server

-Trying to set everything up to host a small homeserver.
+Building a small home_server running on NodeJS.